Dick Vosburgh

-Richard Kennedy Vosburgh (27 August 1929 – 18 April 2007) was a Grammy-nominated, Tony-nominated American-born comedy writer and lyricist working chiefly in Britain.
+Richard Kennedy Vosburgh (27 August 1929 – 18 April 2007) was an American-born Grammy and Tony-nominated comedy writer and lyricist, working chiefly in Britain.

 Early life

-Vosburgh was born in Elizabeth, New Jersey.
+Vosburgh was born in Elizabeth, New Jersey, United States.
 He persuaded his father to let him study at the Royal Academy of Dramatic Art in London (where he met his future wife, Beryl Roques) and won the Comedy Acting prize.
 He was soon writing for BBC Radio, starting with scripts for Bernard Braden in 1953.